jsgarvin/cloud_encrypted_sync/README.md

 ### Available Settings

 CES requires the following configuration settings.
-Any of thse may alternatively be placed in the `config.rc.yml` execpt for `--data-dir` (which tells CES which folder contains the config file to use).
+Any of thse may alternatively be placed in the `config.rc.yml` except for `--data-dir` (which tells CES which folder contains the config file to use).

 * `--adapter=ADAPTERNAME` The name of the adapter to use.
 See instructions for your preferred